Maryam Monsef: Open microphone incident

-In November 2020 Monsef accidentally left her microphone on during vote in the House of Commons while participating virtually on Zoom.
-As result the camera showed her saying "The question they're going to ask me — how much do I make now?
+In November 2020 Monsef accidentally left her microphone on during a vote in the House of Commons while participating virtually on Zoom.
+As a result, the camera showed her saying "The question they're going to ask me — how much do I make now?
 Like 250?"
-As a Cabinet Minister her annual salary at the time as $269,800.00.
+As a cabinet minister, her annual salary at the time was $269,800.00.

 Monsef was criticized for the comments as her salary was more than four times the median wage in her riding and yet she was casually discussing her own salary without knowing it to the nearest $20,000.
-It was unclear what prompted Monsef to make the comment however her office later released a statement claiming "Due to a technical error a private conversation was broadcasted."
+It was unclear what prompted Monsef to make the comment; however, her office later released a statement claiming "Due to a technical error a private conversation was broadcasted."

 Taliban comments

-On August 25, 2021, during a press conference regarding the Taliban overthrow of the democratically elected government of Afghanistan, Monsef sparked controversy after she referred to Taliban militants as her "brothers" while calling on them to allow safe passage for refugees and stop engaging in genocide and femicide.
+On August 25, 2021, during a press conference regarding the Taliban overthrow of the Islamic Republic of Afghanistan, Monsef sparked controversy after she referred to Taliban militants as her "brothers" while calling on them to allow safe passage for refugees and stop engaging in genocide and femicide.
 The Canadian government designates the Taliban as a terrorist organization, which has been responsible for the deaths of 158 Canadian soldiers since 2001.
 In response to widespread criticism, Monsef stated that Muslims around the world refer to non-family members as brothers and sisters, and that she "believe[s] deeply that the Taliban are a terrorist organization."
 Many Farsi speakers and Afghans debunked Monsef's premise on the cultural context of calling the Taliban "brothers", and some have even attributed her defeat in 2021 Canadian election to that comment.

+2021 election

+Monsef was defeated in the 2021 federal election.